-In India and China they have been used forever for their medicinal properties.
+In India and China they have been used for ages for their medicinal properties.
 Growing up, my mother would make a savory dish with a tomato based curry using makhane and peas called Matar Makhane.
-It has been a favourite of mine.
+It has been a favorite of mine.
 Until recently that was the only way I ever made makhane.
-And then I discovered the sweeter side of makhane in the form a kheer!
-If you have been on the blog before or seen our Instastories you know we love desserts and milk puddings at that.
+And then I discovered the sweeter side of makhane in the form of a kheer!
+If you have been on the blog before or seen our Instagram stories then you know we love desserts and milk puddings at that.
 Kheer is basically a milk pudding made with a combination of either rice and milk, or broken cereal like semolina and rice.
 Similarly, mild flavoured makhane make for a great addition to a milk pudding.

 So here goes.